President's Choice Financial: Mastercard credit cards

 PC Financial MasterCards are embedded with PayPass technology.
 In November 2014, Ugo Wallet, a mobile wallet app for Android was launched in partnership with TD Canada Trust.
 In addition, users can store PC credit cards on Apple Pay and Android Pay.

 Insurance

-President's Choice offers auto insurance and home insurance, underwritten through a broker model by a number of selected Canadian insurance companies, pet insurance, underwritten by SecuriCan General Insurance Company, and travel insurance by Travel Guard Canada as managing general underwriter and agent for American Home Assurance Company.
+President's Choice offers auto insurance and home insurance, underwritten through a broker model by a number of Canadian insurance companies, pet insurance, underwritten by SecuriCan General Insurance Company, and travel insurance by Travel Guard Canada as managing general underwriter and agent for American Home Assurance Company.
 President's Choice discontinued their home and auto insurance offerings to new customers in 2009 for a brief period as structural changes were made.
 During this time, the previous partnership with Aviva came to an end.
 Their home and auto insurance products returned under a separate "broker model" in January 2010.
-Home and auto insurance are offered in Ontario, Alberta, New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland.